microphone-stream/microphone-stream/README.md

 #### `.stop()`

 Stops the recording.
-Note: firefox currently leaves the recording icon in place after recording has stopped.
+Note: Some versions of Firefox leave the recording icon in place after recording has stopped.

 #### Event: `data`